asusoda/asu-soda-newsite/README.md

 `Thesoda.io` is licensed under MIT License.
 All development is currently maintain by [Luan Nguyen](https://github.com/LuaanNguyen).

-# 🥤 Message from our Team
+# 🥤 Message from Team

 Reminder that _you are great, you are enough, and your presence is valued._ If you are struggling with your mental health, please reach out to someone you love and consult a professional.
 [There are many resources for you to get help in a time of need.](https://www.nimh.nih.gov/health/find-help)